kytos/documentation/tutorials/napps/development_environment_setup.rst

 .. code-block:: bash

   $ for project in python-openflow kytos-utils kyco-core-napps kyco; do
-      cd $project; \
+      cd $project
-      pip install -r requirements.txt -r requirements-dev.txt -r requirements-docs.txt; \
+      pip install -r requirements.txt -r requirements-dev.txt -r requirements-docs.txt || break
-      python setup.py develop || break; \
+      python setup.py develop || break
-      cd -; \
+      cd -
     done

 Cool!
 Now you have all dependencies and repositories cloned into your machine.
-One more step: mininet.
+One more step: Mininet.

-How to install mininet
+How to install Mininet
 ======================

 Mininet is a network simulator that creates a network of virtual hosts, switches, controller and the links among them.
-Mininet hosts run standard Linux network software, and its switchs support Openflow for highly flexible custom routing and Software Defined Networking.
+Mininet hosts run standard Linux network software, and its switches support Openflow for highly flexible custom routing and Software Defined Networking.

-First we need to install the mininet package.
-The `mininet project
+First, we need to install the mininet package.
+The `Mininet project
 <http://mininet.org/>`_ lists a few methods for installing the simulator.
 For
 instance, you can use a virtual machine or you can install it to you operating system.